waseemingly/tp/docs/UserGuide.md

 1. `INDEX` cannot be greater than the number of projects in the list.

 **Example of usage:** `delete-project 2`

+* Deletes second project in the project list from the project list and from the address book.
+* Deletes project from developers' and clients' project lists if they were assigned to this project.

 When command succeeds, CLI shows:
 ```